bassiounix/Platform/README.md

   - be a connection platform for the students of the faculty

 ## How to use
+### Local Server
+Note that it is recommended to use a `.env` file to suit your connections with MySQL and the running port for the server!

 Run the `run.sh` file from the command line:
 ```sh
 $ chmod +x ./run.sh # if it has no exec permission